Skip to Main Content

 Furman University Oral History Project

-Oral histories recorded by history professor Courtney Tollison and her students.
-Many of the recordings feature Furman's own rich history and the history of Greenville.
-Some notable interviewees include Charles Townes, President John E. Johns and First Lady Martha Johns, and John Plyler, Jr.
+Oral histories recorded by Furman faculty and/or students.
+Most of the recordings highlight the University's rich history.
+Notable interviewees include Charles Townes, President John E. and Martha Johns, Lillian Brock Flemming, and John Plyler, Jr.

 Music at the Periphery